maxiaopeng/dualmarker/README.md

 ## Example3: search GEP candidates marker2 to combine with mut\_ARID1A for survival analysis

-Search among gene expression candidate to combine with ARID1A mutation using *dm\_searchM2\_cox*
+Search among gene expression candidates to combine with ARID1A mutation using *dm\_searchM2\_cox*

 ``` r